kevinsimorangkir21/Kedaton-Connect/README.md

 ## **UML Diagram**

-### The following is the UML diagram in this LOST game which has been arranged in a perfect structure according to the plot
+### The following is a UML diagram in the Kedaton Connect system which has been arranged in a perfect structure according to the storyline

 <img src="#" />

 ## **Screenshots**

-### The following is the appearance of the game in this LOST game which has been arranged with a perfect structure according to the plot
+### The following is a display of the Kedaton Connect system which has been arranged with a perfect structure according to the storyline

 <img src="#" />